 Free checklist with 27 racquet recommendations

-Of course, this will vary based on your specific skill-set and there will be exceptions to this chart.
+Of course, there will be exceptions to this chart.
 For example, if you play a lot of other sports that involve hand-eye coordination, then you may not need as much help with power and can use a smaller racquet with a smaller sweet spot.

 Racquet Specifications | Beginner Players Only | Intermediate & Some Beginner | Advanced & Some Intermediate |